coderbec/postman-collection-builder/README.md

 The Postman Collection Generator is a Node.js application that interacts with the Postman API.
 Users can select specific requests from a Postman collection and generate a new collection based on their selections.
 The application provides a user-friendly interface with dropdowns for workspace and collection selection, and checkboxes for individual requests.

-The new collection is saved to the [Avetta's APIs Public Workspace](https://www.postman.com/avettamigration/workspace/avetta-s-apis) for sharing with the customer.
+The new collection is saved to predefined public workspace for sharing with the customer.

 ## Getting Started